Trudeau Praises Benefits Of Sharing Intelligence With U.S., Allies

 "This is not just about cash, but also modern capabilities and meaningful contributions to NATO's missions, operations and engagements."

-"The work we're doing on NATO — the presence we have in global issues in general — has been recognized and supported by the United States, and we continue to work very closely with our American partners to ensure that we are having, individually and collectively, the right impact around the world."
+Trump has also been vocal about his demand for the other members of NATO to pick up their fair share of the tab when it comes to defence spending.
+Canada spends just over one per cent of its GDP on defence, just half of NATO's target.

-The Liberal government has argued that its contribution is bigger than the numbers suggest, pointing to its commitment to send up to 455 troops to head up a multinational mission in Latvia, as part of efforts to curb Russian aggression in the Baltics, as another way to contribute.
+The Liberal government says its contribution is bigger than the numbers suggest, citing its commitment to send up to 455 troops to head up a multinational mission in Latvia, as part of efforts to curb Russian aggression in the Baltics.

-"All our allies understand that Canada has always been there, and I can assure them — and I will continue to assure them — that Canada will continue to be there."
+"All our allies understand that Canada has always been there, and I can assure them — and I will continue to assure them — that Canada will continue to be there," Trudeau said.

 Stoltenberg, for his part, appeared to indicate some sympathy for the Canadian position.